rprat-pro/mm-opera-hpc/bubble/README.md

 ## Problem description

 The default example is constituted by a single spherical porosity in a quasi-infinite medium.
 The finite element solution can be compared with an analytical solution giving the elastic stress field as a function of the internal pressure, the bubble radius, and the distance from the bubble.
-As mentioned above, the boundary conditions for the problem are periodical, and we consider a null macroscopic displacement gradient, which in turns generate a uniform compressive hydrostatic pressure on the REV. In this case with one porosity in a quasi-infinite medium, the compressive hydrostatic pressure is negligeable, in agreement with the analytical solution of equation shown above.
+As mentioned above, the boundary conditions for the problem are periodical, and we consider a null macroscopic displacement gradient, which in turns generate a uniform compressive hydrostatic pressure on the REV. In this case with one porosity in a quasi-infinite medium, the compressive hydrostatic pressure is negligeable, in agreement with the analytical solution mentioned above.

 ### Modify the geometry for the single bubble case and mesh it